 A month after revealing the 109 Best Buy winners of the What Hi-Fi?
-Awards 2021, in association with Sevenoaks Sound and Vision, we have today decorated 26 of them – one from each product category – with the even more prestigious Product of the Year accolade at our annual awards ceremony in London.
+Awards 2022, in association with Sevenoaks Sound and Vision (opens in new tab), we have today decorated 26 of them – one from each product category – with the even more prestigious Product of the Year accolade at our annual awards ceremony in London.

 Product of the Year winners represent the very best products across all the review categories we cover, from TVs to turntables, speakers to streamers, and everything in between.

-The full list of 26 Product of the Year winners can be found below, as can the winners of our five special awards: the Readers' Award, Temptation Award, Innovation of the Year Award, Outstanding Contribution Award and the 2021 addition to the What Hi-Fi?
+The full list of 26 Product of the Year winners can be found below, as can the winners of our five special awards: the Readers' Award, Temptation Award, Innovation of the Year Award, Outstanding Contribution Award and the 2022 addition to the What Hi-Fi?
 Hall of Fame.
-And remember, the special Awards issue of the magazine will be on sale from tomorrow (Thursday 4th November), both in shops and online.
+And remember, the special Awards issue of the magazine will be on sale from tomorrow (Thursday 10th November), both in shops and online (opens in new tab).

-The Sound United representative for Denon and Marantz got his steps in this evening as he walked on stage multiple times to collect multiple awards.
-The Marantz CD6007 once again wins the Product of the Year gong in the CD player category, while the matching stereo amplifier, the Marantz PM6007, becomes the latest member of our Hall of Fame for the consistent excellence of the generations of 6000 Series models.
-The Denon AVC-X3700H is another repeat POY winner, continuing to be the most compelling buy in the home cinema amplifier market.
+The Sound United representative for Denon and Marantz got their steps in this evening as he walked on stage multiple times to collect multiple awards.
+The Marantz CD6007 once again wins the Product of the Year gong in the CD player category, while the Denon AVR-X2800H is a new POY winner for 2022.
+Denon continues to produce some of the most compelling buys in the home cinema amplifier market.

 And that's all, folks – well, nearly.
 You can see all 26 Product of the Year winners and those who took home our five special awards below.
 Congratulations to all the winning brands of both Best Buy and Product of the Year trophies, and happy browsing (and, let's face it, shopping), dear readers!